Exposition des produits de l'industrie française: Bourbon restoration

-The government of King Louis XVIII of France, after appointing Élie, duc Decazes to the post of Minister of the Interior, decided to revive the expositions of products of French industry.
+The government of King Louis XVIII, after appointing Élie, duc Decazes to the post of Minister of the Interior, decided to revive the expositions of products of French industry.

 A royal ordinance of 13 January 1819 decreed a series of expositions at intervals of no more than four years, with the first to be held in 1819 and the second in 1821.

 As with previous expositions, the products had to be strictly French.

 The prefect of each department would name a jury which would select well-made and useful manufactured products for exhibition, preferably choosing products distinctive to the region.
 They should not reject coarse products as long as they were useful.

 5th exposition (1819)

 The 19 member jury for the 5th exposition was chosen in May 1819, with the Duc de la Rochefoucauld as president and Fernand Chaptal as vice-president and rapporteur.

 Chaptal had arranged the 2nd and 3rd expositions, and again played a leading role.

-The 5th exposition opened on 25 August 1819 in the great halls of the Louvre palace.
+The 5th exposition opened on 25 August 1819 in the great halls of the Louvre Palace.

 The exposition last 35 days, with 1,662 exhibitors.

 It closed on 23 September 1819.

 The 39 categories were much the same as in 1806, with the main emphasis on fabrics.

 Cashmere products were exhibited, but the jury noted that they could not compete in price with products made in India.

 Silk products showed advances in dying to create white and Prussian blue silk.

 New machines for carding and refining wool were displayed.

 As with the 1806 exposition, there were five levels of distinction: gold, silver and bronze medals, an honorable mention and a simple citation.

 Manufacturers who had won an award before could only receive a new award for a different product, or for a superior version of the old one.